onigoetz/anypack-plugin-serve/recipes/entry-points.md

-## 🍲 Configuring `entry` With webpack-plugin-serve
+## 🍲 Configuring `entry` With anypack-plugin-serve

 There are multiple patterns available for configuring the entry point for a `webpack` bundle, and these are [fairly well documented](https://webpack.js.org/concepts/entry-points/).
-However, adding an additional resource to an entry, as required by `webpack-plugin-serve`, may not be straight-forward for users unfamiliar with configuration customization.
+However, adding an additional resource to an entry, as required by `anypack-plugin-serve`, may not be straight-forward for users unfamiliar with configuration customization.
 We'll outline several different methods below.

 ### Meat and Potatoes

-Consider the following `webpack` configurations, before and after adding the `webpack-plugin-serve` client entry:
+Consider the following `webpack` configurations, before and after adding the `anypack-plugin-serve` client entry:

 #### A single `String` entry